Jazper55555/Pitbull-Party/README.md

 ## Introduction/Purpose

-The goal of the webpage is for Pitbull enthusiasts to learn more about the lovable pups I have come to know over the years as well as create custom Pitbull cards with their own information.
+The goal of the webpage is for Pitbull enthusiasts to learn more about the lovable pups as well as create custom Pitbull cards with their own customized information.
 The webpage is broken up into various *pages* that can be navigated through the *Menu*.

 ## Opening the Webpage